amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 Container
 #########

-The :class:`RedisContainer <pytest_celery.vendors.redis.container.RedisContainer>` is used
+The :class:`RedisContainer <pytest_celery_py37.vendors.redis.container.RedisContainer>` is used
 to describe the ``redis:latest`` docker image.

 Node
 ####

-The :class:`RedisTestBroker <pytest_celery.vendors.redis.broker.api.RedisTestBroker>` is used to represent the broker node.
+The :class:`RedisTestBroker <pytest_celery_py37.vendors.redis.broker.api.RedisTestBroker>` is used to represent the broker node.

 Fixtures
 ########

-A list of available fixtures for the broker can be found in the :mod:`pytest_celery.vendors.redis.broker.fixtures` module.
+A list of available fixtures for the broker can be found in the :mod:`pytest_celery_py37.vendors.redis.broker.fixtures` module.

 .. _localstack-broker: